How to Transfer Photos from iPhone to PC

 For those who wish to make incremental backups of your iPhone photos, TouchCopy offers an excellent solution.

-By using “Export New Photos”, you can designate a folder on your PC or laptop to store your incremental photo backups.
+By using “Export New Photos”, you can designate a folder on your PC to store your incremental photo backups.
 Simply click “Save” in TouchCopy to export your photos to this folder, and TouchCopy takes care of the rest.

 Export New Photos feature in TouchCopy